EverQuest Next: Development

-In August 2014, at SOE Live, the EverQuest Next team revealed three new classes: the Tempest, the Cleric and the Elementalist.
-Brand new combat videos showing off how players work together was also shown at the event.
+In August, at SOE Live, the EverQuest Next team revealed three new classes: the Tempest, the Cleric and the Elementalist.
+Brand-new combat videos showing off how players work together were also shown at the event.

-In June 2015, it was announced that Daybreak shifted the main development focus of the team from Landmark to EverQuest Next.
+By June 2015, Daybreak shifted the main development focus of the team from Landmark to EverQuest Next.

-On March 11, 2016, Daybreak announced development had been discontinued.
-Daybreak Game Company's president, Russell Shanks, said that "As we put together the pieces, we found that it wasn't fun."

-On October 16, 2019, during a video interview with Daybreak's Holly Longdale, Holly indirectly confirmed reviving EverQuest Next (or, at minimum, a potential spinoff).
-However, on March 6, 2020, Holly mutually stepped down as producer, leaving EverQuest Next in a questionable state.
+In March 2016, Daybreak discontinued the development of the game.